 The government did not restrict access to the internet or censor online content, and there were no credible reports the government monitored private online communications without appropriate legal authority.
-Internet access was widely available in most of the country via cellular technology, but the high cost limited internet access for much of the population outside the capital.
-According to the International Telecommunication Union, approximately 30 percent of the population had access to the internet.

 Academic Freedom and Cultural Events

 There were no government restrictions on academic freedom or cultural events.